Emeritus Professor

 Background

-Her most current publications include the edited volumes Disaster Archipelago: Locating Vulnerability and Resilience in the Philippines and Aging in the Global South: Challenges and Opportunities.
-She has also published journal articles that explored issues on food security, pediatric tuberculosis, mental health, and older adult health among informal settlers in Metro Manila.
-Dr. Alejandria has led research projects related to social health, disaster resilience, and food security that were funded by World Health Organization, Brown University, UNDP, UNAIDS, the Philippine’s Department of Science and Technology, and the National Research Council of the Philippines.
+Her publications include the edited volumes Disaster Archipelago: Locating Vulnerability and Resilience in the Philippines and Aging in the Global South: Challenges and Opportunities, as well as special issues on disaster governance in Southeast Asia, civilian-military humanitarian research methods, and disaster research methods.
+She has also authored book chapters and journal articles addressing complex disasters, humanitarian coordination, food security, pediatric tuberculosis, mental health, and older adult health in the Philippines.

 Teaching